wp-plugins/radio-station/readme.txt

 you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 2.0.6 =
+* Master Schedule now displays days starting with the start_of_week option set in the WordPress General Settings panel.
+* Fixed issue with shows that have been unplublished still showing up on the master schedule.
+* Fixed missing am/pm text on shows that run overnight on the master schedule.
+* Fixed an issue with shows that run overnight not spanning the correct number of hours on the second day on the master schedule.
+* Fixed problem in Upcoming DJ Widget that wasn't displaying the correct upcoming shift.

 = 2.0.5 =
 * Fixed an issue with some shows displaying in 24 hour time on master schedule grid even though 12-hour time is specified